J-Ramalho/industRial/docs/7_anova.md

 <img src="7_anova_files/figure-html/unnamed-chunk-6-1.png" width="100%" />

-Effectively the outputs are much more spread out and the overlaps much bigger.
+Effectively within group variation is larger and groups overlap more.
 A new anova gives a p value of 0.34 supporting the assumption of no significant difference between the means of the treatment levels.

 ```r